sgmurphy/wordpress-plugins/qi-addons-for-elementor/readme.txt

 <h3>TOP-TIER PERFORMANCE</h3>
 A superlight toolkit designed using the finest coding practices to ensure quick loading times, smooth configuration, and easy optimization.
 You also have the option to use on-demand widget loading feature to enable loading only the widgets used on your pages and reduce page load speeds.

+<h3>EASILY BUILD CUSTOM TEMPLATES WITH THEME BUILDER MODULE</h3>
+The Premium version of the plugin comes with the practical <b>Theme Builder</b> module.
+This provides you with a simple set of options which let you <b>craft custom headers, footers, single, archive & 404 pages</b> the easy way, with another 16 simple widgets designed specifically for creating these templates.

 <h3>PROFESSIONAL SUPPORT</h3>
 You can check out our <a href="https://qodeinteractive.com/qi-addons-for-elementor/documentation/" target="_blank">Qi Addons for Elementor documentation</a>, with all options and features of every widget covered in detail.
 You can also visit the <a href="https://helpcenter.qodeinteractive.com/" target="_blank">Qode Help Center</a> where you can browse our comprehensive knowledge base or <a href="https://helpcenter.qodeinteractive.com/" target="_blank">contact our support team</a> and one of our friendly support pros will get back to you ASAP.